 Caleb Kelly is a lecturer at the Sydney College of the Arts, the University of Sydney, Australia.

-Christoph Cox, Professor of Philosophy, Hampshire College, co-editor of Audio Culture: Readings in Modern Music
+—Christoph Cox, co-editor of Audio Culture: Readings in Modern Music

 “Fans of both the scratch and the stutter, and those of us trying to make a connection between the two, will find this to be an excellent refresher courseor the gentle introduction they've been looking for.
 An invaluable reference on the origins of sampling in music and audio art, this book connects the dots and names names.
 I thoroughly enjoyed it.”